You might suspect your car AC is overfilled. But how do you determine?

 You might notice that the air coming through the vents is more damp than usual, even with the AC on.

-Again, this issue happens because the refrigerant isn’t being pumped around the system efficiently.
+Again, this issue happens because the refrigerant isn’t being circulated around the system efficiently.
 It doesn’t get so frigid, so the moisture doesn’t condense into water droplets.

 Broken Or Breaking AC Compressor

-There could be several signs of a broken AC compressor in your car.
+There could be several signs of a faulty AC compressor in your car.

 - Pressing the AC button to engage the electromagnetic clutch might result in ominous noises.